Rendition (film): Plot

 Hawkins tells Smith to let the matter go, as public debate on extraordinary rendition would complicate the senator’s bill before Congress.
-His sympathetic secretary tips Isabella off that Whitman will be visiting.
-Isabella confronts Whitman and Hawkins before being led out by security, only to go into labour in the hallway.
+His sympathetic secretary tips Isabella off that Senator Hawkins will be visiting.
+She confronts him and Corrine Whitman before being led out by security, only to go into labour in the hallway.

 Under torture, Anwar eventually confesses that he advised a man named Rashid on chemicals to enhance explosives and was promised $40,000.
 Freeman suspects a false confession, confirmed when the names Anwar gives are traced by Interpol and draw a blank.
 A quick Google search reveals the names belong to an Egyptian soccer team.
 Freeman approaches the Minister of the Interior with this finding, questioning why a man with a $200,000 salary would risk his life for $40,000.
 When discussing the value of intelligence gathered through torture, Freeman quotes from The Merchant of Venice by William Shakespeare: "I fear you speak upon the rack, Where men enforced do speak anything."

-Freeman persuades the minister to release Anwar, sending him back to America via a clandestine ship to Spain, ignoring Whitman's frantic orders to hand Anwar back to Fawal and knowing he will probably be branded as insubordinate.
-Meanwhile, Smith similarly disregards Hawkins' advice and leaks the torture details to the press, igniting a worldwide scandal and likely ending his political aspirations.
+Freeman persuades the minister to release Anwar, sending him back to America via a clandestine ship to (Malaga and Madrid) Spain, then a flight to Chicago, ignoring Lee Mayer's (Freeman's boss) frantic orders to hand him back to Fawal and knowing he will probably be branded as insubordinate.
+Freeman also leaks the torture details to the press, igniting a worldwide scandal and likely ending his career.
 Anwar returns home and shares a tearful reunion with Isabella, his son, and their newborn baby.